Bombg/TwitchDropsMiner/README.md

+# Fork info

+Mainly made to generate docker images to be compatible with arm64.
+Had trouble with health check code so I've disabled it.

 # Twitch Drops Miner -- Docker

 Thanks to @DevilXD and other contributors from the [original repo](https://github.com/DevilXD/TwitchDropsMiner) for the vast majority of the code.